garywiz/docker-grav/README.md

 ## Configuring Attached Storage

-Using attached storage, you can make choose a location for the Grav user files and configuration so that your entire persistent state is stored outside the container itself.
+Using attached storage, you can choose a location for the Grav user files and configuration so that your entire persistent state is stored outside the container itself.
 This makes it easy to update the container to a new version while retaining your existing content and configuration.

 When configuring attached storage, there are two considerations: